YanivHaliwa/Linux-Stuff/readme.md

 - **trw:** Translates given text to Hebrew using various AI models.
 - **trf:** Translates subtitle files to Hebrew using different AI translators.
 - **vidsubs:** Matches video files with their respective subtitle files.
+- **whis** Transcribes audio files using the Whisper model, supporting both CPU and GPU execution, with options to specify the model and language.
+Outputs the transcription in SRT format with timestamps.
+- **ytsub:** Downloads and processes subtitles from YouTube videos, with options to specify language and output format.

 ## Miscellaneous
 - **say:** Converts text to speech and plays it in Hebrew.